erroronline1/qualitymanagement/readme.md

 this quality management software has been in use in context to [iso 13485:2015](https://www.iso.org/search.html?q=13485%3A2016)

+there have been some significant changes to the core documents as well as to the assistant. i decided to make this a new version. in case you need previous sourcecodes these can be found as a branch in the public repository.

 # the core documents
 ## use case
 the office documents come with built-in vba-macros to handle document version control, its overview and export-handling. employees use mainly unchangeable pdf-files to fill out during workflow. each document registers and manages itself (kind of).